BreffJaun/CodeSnippets/README.md

 This project was developed as part of my training.
 The source code, structure, and documentation are my own work.

-© 2025
+© 2025 Jeff Braun.
-Jeff Braun

 All rights reserved.
 Licensed under the [MIT License](./LICENSE).